-INTEGRATIVE ENTREPRENEURSHIP~ The course is designed to build upon the base knowledge that was acquired in ENTR205 and ENTR306.
+INTEGRATIVE ENTREPRENEURSHIP~ The course is designed to build upon the base knowledge that was acquired in ENTR 20500 or 20510 and ENTR 30600.
 It will provide a strong conceptual framework for the study, understanding, and application of entrepreneurship.
 The overall approach to the course is designed around working with “real world” start-up companies.
 This course will meet off-site throughout the entire 3-week semester at the Shaker Launch House Incubator.
 Working in small groups, students will be assigned to work with and analyze a start-up company that is contemplating going to market with a new venture.
 Students will be interfacing with the assigned entrepreneur throughout the entire course/process, analyzing the feasibility of the venture and making a final “Go to market” recommendations presentation.
 Counts toward ENTR minor.
-Prerequisites: ENTR (205 or 20500) or ENTR 20510 and ENTR 3(06 or 30600).

 BUSINESS PLAN PRACTICUM~ The course is designed to bring together all of the elements of entrepreneurship - in the context of an original enterprise concept that the students themselves conceive and develop as a viable, sustainable, and truly innovative new venture.
 The centerpiece of the course is the end result - a new venture.
 The new venture is detailed through an enterprise plan developed by the students. the expectation is that each plan will be of sufficient quality to be presented to potential investors.
-Prerequisites: ENTR (205 or 20500) or ENTR 20510 and ENTR (306 or 30600) and ENTR (321 or 32100).
-Junior and Senior standing. only.
-A minimum GPA of 2.0.
-Faculty Permission required.
+Prerequisites: Required courses; junior and senior standing only; minimum GPA of 2.0; and faculty permission required.
 Counts toward ENTR minor.

 INDEPENDENT STUDY PRACTICUM~ The Independent Study is designed by the student in conjunction with a Hiram College faculty member.
 The product of the Independent Study is detailed academic research.
 The intent is to have the student research directly correlate the entrepreneurial processes to their chosen major.
-Prerequisites: ENTR 20510 or (205 or 20500) and ENTR (306 or 30600) and ENTR (320 or 32000).
-Junior or Senior standing.
-A minimum GPA of 2.5.
-Faculty Permission.
+Prerequisites: Required courses; junior or senior standing; minimum GPA of 2.5; and faculty permission.

 STUDENT RUN VENTURE INTERNSHIP-PART I (SRV)~ This course is intended for E-minor students who have completed the core course requirements for the E-minor to help the student learn what it takes to manage a small business and succeed as a manager.
 Students will conduct a supervised internship managing one of the College’s student-run ventures (Terrier Bakery, Olive Branch Fair Trade Store).
 Working in teams consisting of a general manager, operations manager, marketing/sales manager, human resource manager, and a finance manager (from ACCTXXX – Accounting Workshop), students will be responsible for the daily operations of their assigned SRV.
 Students will work closely with the Instructor, the faculty SRV champion, and the students-workers in the related SRV (this may include students in the SRV connected course and/or paid student workers).
 The majority of the work will take place outside of the classroom and it is the responsibility of the student SRV Teams to coordinate their time and activities to assure the productive operation of the SRV.
-Prerequisites: ENTR 20510 or (205 or 20500) and ENTR (306 or 30600) and ENTR (320 or 32000) or ENTR 32100 or permission of Instructor.
+Prerequisites: (ENTR 20510 or ENTR 20500) and ENTR 30600 and (ENTR 32000 or ENTR 32100) or permission of instructor.
 Counts toward ENTR minor.

 Corequisite: ENTR 48510

 STUDENT RUN VENTURE INTERNSHIP-PART II (SRV)~ This course is a continuation of ENTR48500.
 In addition to continuing to manage the daily operations of their assigned SRV, students will also develop (or revise) the SRV’s business plan (organization, marketing and financial).
 Students will also be responsible for developing a succession plan to assist the transition for next year’s group of SRV interns.
-Prerequisites: ENTR (485 or 48500) or permission of Instructor.
-Counts toward ENTR minor. .
+Prerequisites: ENTR 48500 or permission of instructor.
+Counts toward ENTR minor.

 Prerequisite: (ENTR 485 or ENTR 48500)

 EXPERIENTIAL LEARNING (INTERNSHIP)~ The objective of the Integrated Entrepreneurship Experiential Learning Program is to enable students to acquire practical experience, which will broaden their knowledge of systems, organizations, and cultures while integrating the formal study of entrepreneurship and their chosen major.
 Such experience aids in the development, maturity, and confidence of the student.
-Prerequisites: ENTR 20510 or (205 or 20500) and ENTR (306 or 30600) and ENTR (320 or 32000).
-Junior or Senior standing and a minimum GPA of 2.0.
-Faculty Permission.
+Prerequisites: Required courses, junior or senior standing, minimum GPA of 2.0, and faculty permission.
 Counts toward ENTR minor.